maglub/nagios-cloudwatch/README.md

 	sudo gem install aws-sdk --no-ri --no-rdoc

----
 #Hints

 ## Statistics window, and statistics period

-The collection of AWS metrics is not done on a conform frequency.
+The collection of AWS metrics is not done every minute.
 For example CPUUtilization is collected every 5 minutes.
-If you are asking for a window of 60 seconds and a period of 60 seconds, there is a risk that Cloudwatch will return an empty result set, since there is no data to be presented for that period.
+If you are asking for a window of 60 seconds and a period of 60 seconds, it is very likely that Cloudwatch will return an empty result set since there is no data to be presented for that period.
 This is a feature of the AWS Cloudwatch.

 The workaround for this is to ask for a longer period, say 10 minutes or longer, to make sure you will get at least one metric in your result set.

   ./check_cloudwatch.rb --namespace="AWS/EC2" -i <instance_id> --metric="CPUUtilization" --window=600 --period=60

+## Listing metrics

+You can list available metrics for your instance, your load balancer, etc, by using the --list-metrics parameter.

+  ./check_cloudwatch.rb --namespace="AWS/EC2" -i <instance_id> --list-metrics